 Q: How do I attach EDTracker to my headset?

 There's no single way to do it, although it should be attached firmly - any undesired movement of the device should be avoided.
 Our personal preference is a good old elastic band, but people have also used cable (zip) ties, loom bands, sticky pads and velcro strips to good effect.
 As long as it's flat and firmly attached, it doesn't matter.
+We include adhesive velcro pads with the product.

 Q: Which way should it face?